nandoflorestan/kerno/ROADMAP.rst

 Because Kerno is so young, this document is a mess.
 Do not read it now; I'll tidy it up in the future.

-- Create a UserPeto subclass to avoid having an Optional *user* variable.

 - Use the pydantic library to validate configuration
 - Figure out how to create a WebSockets server that doesn't open many database connections.
 Maybe have a WebSockets middleware and continue to use Pyramid.